CleverCloud/clever-components/docs/adr/adr-0026-introducing-prettier.md

 - It only has some default agnostic formatting options.
 - While being multipurpose is a pro, it's also a con.
 If you want to use only one feature, you'll still need to get the whole package and deactivate the features you don't need.

-While we could have chosen to go for Biome as a formatter, and maybe go even further and choose it as a linter too, there's a few reasons while we decided not to go for this solution.
+While we could have chosen to go for Biome as a formatter, and maybe go even further and choose it as a linter too, there are a few reasons why we decided not to go for this solution.
 - As a linter, there's not a lot of options and it can't check our CSS, so that's a clear no go.
+  - Note: Biome can't check our CSS because it only check for whole CSS files and is unable to check CSS in JS files.
 - If we wanted to only go for the formatter, we still had to get everything and deactivate features we didn't need/want. (formatter, analyzer..)
 - Biome has the same philosophy as Prettier for the formatting but Prettier is more known and used for now.